adzmco23/cs180-group23-project/README.md

 The documentation for the model, including the types of regression tested, the parameters tuned, and the training and testing results can be found in the notebook `CS-180-Final-Project.ipynb` in the root folder.

 ## Dataset
 The dataset used in training and testing was retrived from the Humanitarian Data Exchange.
-This dataset is publicly available and can be accessed through this [link](https://data.humdata.org/dataset/wfp-food-prices-for-philippines).
+The .csv file for the dataset can be found as `wfp_food_prices_phl.csv` in the root folder.
+This dataset is also publicly available and can be accessed through this [link](https://data.humdata.org/dataset/wfp-food-prices-for-philippines).

 ## Web App
 The predictive model was incorporated into a web application to allow end users to use it as an assistive tool in budgeting and financial decisions.